Félix Archimède Pouchet: Debate with Pasteur

 Pouchet took the criticism from the academy and tried to revise his experiments.
 However, this time, Pasteur took a stronger and more specific stance about his new experiments.
 He critiqued the fact that Pouchet again did not control for germs and that his flasks were contaminated by the dust in the mercury that was in his lab.

 Despite the criticism, Pouchet published his famous book Hétérogénie ou traité de la génération spontanée in 1859, which publicized his support of spontaneous generation.
 He claimed that his views of spontaneous generation were not like that of the older views of spontaneous generation that were labeled as atheistic, but were rather in agreement with the orthodox scientific and religious beliefs of the time.
 Pouchet claimed that it was the eggs of adult organisms that were spontaneously generated, not the adult organisms themselves.

 On January 30, 1860, the French Academy of Sciences declared that it would give out a prize for detailed and precise experiments that expanded on the subject of spontaneous generation.
 Pasteur decided to partake in this competition to combat Pouchet's support of spontaneous generation.
 He designed an experiment to deny the notion of spontaneous generation.
 He thought that if spontaneous generation were true in which air itself could cause generation, then all sterile swan neck flasks that were later exposed to air would generate microorganisms.
 If the germ theory were true, then he believed some of the sterile swan neck flasks would generate microorganisms when exposed to air and some would not because germs are distributed unevenly in air.

 Pasteur's results supported the germ theory and he showed them to the French Academy of Sciences.
 Pouchet rejected Pasteur's results because he thought that the atmosphere did not have enough germs to support these results; therefore, the microorganisms that were generated in his vessels were still not from germs.

 The French Academy of Sciences viewed Pasteur's experiments and observations as sophisticated and viewed Pouchet's experiments as ambiguous and unrefined.
 Along with this and due to the religious climate of this time, Pasteur had an advantage because his view that only life produces life was aligned with the views of the church.
 Pouchet eventually dropped out of the competition in November 1862 and Pasteur was awarded for his studies on spontaneous generation.

+Scientific works

+Pouchet published, in the Positive Theory of Spontaneous Ovulation and Fertilization of Mammals and the Human Species, ten fundamental principles of ovulation, menstruation, and fertilization between humans and other mammals.1.
+The human species and mammiferae are subjected to the same fundamental laws.